xplosionmind/tommi.space/content/jam/public/Quit and switch.md

 ---
 date: 2020-12-05T01:00:00+01:00
 updated: 2022-10-11T00:30:23+02:00
-aliases:
-  - Just quit
-  - Choose the alternative
-  - Go alternative
-  - Make the switch
+aliases: [Make the switch, Just quit, Go alternative, Choose the alternative]
-tags:
+tags: [zen, geek]
-  - geek
-  - zen
+permalink: /switch/
+redirect_from: [/quit-switch/, /quit-and-switch/]
+image: /assets/just-quit.jpg
 description: Quitting systems, software, bad habits is always hard and often painful.
 Nevertheless, if it is for the best, it is worth it.
 Below some of the things I am quitting.
-image: /assets/just-quit.jpg
-permalink: /switch/
-redirect_from:
-  - /quit-and-switch/
-  - /quit-switch/
 toc: false
 ---
 <div class='blue box'>

-	Most of the times, the best thing to do is to [just delete it](Delete%20an%20account.md)
+Most of the times, the best thing to do is to [just delete it](Delete%20an%20account.md).

 </div>

 - ✅ [**<cite>Quit Social Media</cite>**](https://quitsocialmedia.club)